matkoniecz/UnNetHackPlus/Home.md

 Plans for UnNetHackPlus
+* Repeat count for messages.
+In the example, all those lines about the cloak from the first turn could be condensed to "Your cloak of magic resistance is not affected (4x)."
+The hero cannot intervene anyway. - idea from https://sourceforge.net/apps/trac/unnethack/ticket/46
 * ask for help (exit_nhwindows("Be seeing you...");)
 * #testarmorforAC
 * autodetect enchantment of non-magical armor and weapon for knights and when polymorphed into mercenary